This article was originally sent in as a newsletter. Don’t forget to sign up!

 You’ll see what I mean.

-We’ll start with making a note of the inflation rate.
+We’ll start by making a note of the inflation rate.

 On average, say the average rate of inflation is 3%.